 Meet the Chefs

 Hello and welcome to the Cotford Hotel.
-I’m Chris Morgan, the Chef-Patron of L’amuse-Bouche Restaurant and I run the hotel with my wife Barbara and supported in the kitchen by Head Chef Craig and a small team of talented young chefs.
+I’m Chris Morgan, the Chef-Patron of L’amuse-Bouche Restaurant and I run the hotel with my wife Barbara, supported in the kitchen by a small team of talented young chefs.
 We’ve developed our own brand mix of modern and traditional French-style cuisine using only fresh, locally sourced where possible and organic produce and now work with a team of artistic and flamboyant chefs in the restaurant to create menus that keep our guests coming back for more.

-Since moving to L’amuse-Bouche we’ve picked up runner-up for Worcestershire Chef and Restaurant of the Year, Michelin recommendation since 2008, two AA rosettes for culinary excellence since 2008 and the runner-up award for Chef of the Year 2012 for Worcestershire and Warwickshire combined.
+Since moving to L’amuse-Bouche we’ve been awarded for Worcestershire Chef and Restaurant of the Year, Michelin recommendation since 2010, two AA rosettes for culinary excellence since 2010 and the runner-up award for Chef of the Year for Worcestershire and Warwickshire combined.

-More recently we have won The Worcestershire Restaurant of the Year for 2016 and 2017 thus allowing us the represent the county in the England Finals for 2017 and 2018.
+We won The Worcestershire Restaurant of the Year for 2016, 2017 and 2019 which meant we had the privilege to represent the county in the England Finals.

 Book now: email@example.com

 (Room bookings are subject to payment in full if cancelled within 48 hours of arrival)